-Backing up and moving Weblate¶
+Backing up and moving Weblate#

-Automated backup using BorgBackup¶
+Automated backup using BorgBackup#

 New in version 3.9.

 Weblate has built-in support for creating service backups using BorgBackup.
 Borg creates space-effective encrypted backups which can be safely stored in the cloud.
-The backups can be controlled in the management interface on the Backups tab.
+The backups can be controlled in the management interface from the Backups tab.

 The backups using Borg are incremental and Weblate is configured to keep following backups:

-Borg encryption key¶
+Borg encryption key#

-Weblate provisioned backup storage¶
+Weblate provisioned backup storage#

-Purchase backup service on https://weblate.org/support/#backup.
+Purchase the Backup service on https://weblate.org/support/#backup.

-The manual step of turning on is there for your safety.
+The manual step of turning everything on is there for your safety.
 Without your consent no data is sent to the backup repository obtained through the registration process.

-Using custom backup storage¶
+Using custom backup storage#

 General in the Borg documentation

-and use for example
+for example by using

 services: weblate: volumes: - /home/weblate/data:/app/data - /home/weblate/borgbackup:/borgbackup

-Restoring from BorgBackup¶
+Restoring from BorgBackup#

 Restore access to your backup repository and prepare your backup passphrase.

-List backup existing on the server using
+List all the backups on the server using

 borg list REPOSITORY.